 An Amendment Statement is an approved form under the PPS Act which is available from the form page of PPSR website www.ppsr.gov.au.
 Amendment statements should be addressed to:

 Alternatively, it may be sent via email to firstname.lastname@example.org.

+Any material provided to the Registrar in connection with the Amendment Demand or Amendment Statement may be provided to an interested party.
 The Registrar will consider that an amendment statement is given and effective if it is in the approved form "Amendment Statement" and the form is complete.
 As noted on the approved form, it is not mandatory to attach the original amendment demand.
 However, applicants should note that in making a decision the Registrar will only have regard to the matters outlined in the heading "Stage 4 - Registrar's Decision" below.
 This includes the amendment notice.
-As noted above, if the amendment statement enclosed the amendment demand, the amendment demand will also be attached to the amendment notice.
+As noted above, if the amendment statement enclosed the amendment demand, and as general rule all attachments will also be attached to the amendment notice.
 However, if the amendment statement did not enclose the amendment demand, the amendment notice will contain a statement to that effect.

 Stage Three - Amendment Notice